-The Jonathan Williams Center for the Performing Arts (JWCPA) was incorporated in December 2016 and the board was organized and met in January 2017.
-We bring a wealth of knowledge with over 80 years combined experience in music education in the public and private sectors.
-Although this is our second year as a nonprofit 501c3 organization, we are not new to the performing arts scene in Beaumont and Houston areas.
+The Jonathan Williams Center for the Performing Arts (JWCPA) was incorporated in December 2016, the board was organized and met in January 2017 and received our 501c3 status in February.
+We bring a wealth of knowledge with over 80 years combined certified experience in music education (public and private sectors).
+Going on our fourth year as a nonprofit 501c3 organization, we have performed over 23 showings of notable titles in the Beaumont and Houston areas.
 I promised my students over 16 years ago that we would have a performing arts center.
 It took some time to formally organize because of responsibilities in the classroom.
-But after retirement in June of 2016, this felt like the right time!
-Now I can dedicate my time to developing an organization the Beaumont community will be proud to call their own.
+But after retirement in June of 2016, it felt like the right time!
+Now I can dedicate my attention to developing an organization the Beaumont community and Southeast Texas is proud to call their own.

 What do you think of JWCPA?
 Leave a review!